Signed in as:

 filler@godaddy.com

-Naturally occurring shifts in investor sentiment affect many stock indexes, but their effects are most clearly—and, we believe, most reliably—seen in the Dow Jones Industrial Average (DJIA).
+Naturally occurring shifts in investor sentiment affect all stock indexes, but their effects are most clearly—and, we believe, most reliably—seen in the Dow Jones Industrial Average (DJIA).
 Our confidence in the DJIA’s suitability for this purpose stems from the reliability of the algorithms we developed to anticipate stock market losses.
 These algorithms, when applied to the DJIA, have proven more reliable than those based on the S&P 500.

 We attribute this reliability to specific characteristics of the DJIA: